 Peak Bancorp, Inc. Announces Q1 2023 Results

-/EIN News/ -- MCCALL, Idaho, April 28, 2023 (GLOBE NEWSWIRE) -- Peak Bancorp, Inc., (the Company) (OTC: IDFB), the holding company for Idaho First Bank (the Bank), today announced unaudited financial results for the first quarter ended March 31, 2023.
+MCCALL, Idaho, April 28, 2023 (GLOBE NEWSWIRE) -- Peak Bancorp, Inc., (the Company) IDFB, the holding company for Idaho First Bank (the Bank), today announced unaudited financial results for the first quarter ended March 31, 2023.

 Chief Executive Officer Todd Cooper commented, "We had overall strong performance in Q1 2023 as we continued to see balance sheet growth over both Q4 2022 and the year-ago quarter.
 Net Interest Income growth is strong over the last 12 months but increasing deposit costs resulted in a lower net interest margin in Q1 relative to Q4 2022.
 Our deposit balances grew at a faster pace than loan balances in Q1 2023 highlighting the strong work our team has done building relationships and focusing on our communities."